equinor/everest-tutorials/docs/source/well_order/well_order.rst

    Figure: Initial and optimal priorities

 The drilling order is defined by set of priority values.
 We can compare these values for the initial guess an optimal solution, see :ref:`figure_controls_wo`.
-Most notably, the priority value of the producer A4 increased placing it in front of producers A2 and A3.
-In addition, the priority values of both injectors decreased, reinforcing their place behind the producers.
-However, the injector A6 came in before injector A5, see :ref:`table_controls_wo`.
+Most notably, the priority value of the producer A4 and injector A5 increased placing them in front of producers A2 and A3.
+In addition, the priority values of injector A6 decreased, reinforcing its place at the end of the drilling sequnce, see :ref:`table_controls_wo`.

 .. _table_controls_wo:
 .. csv-table:: Table: Initial and optimal drilling order